lmi/Copernicus/README.md

 This repository contains code, scripts, and resources for hands-on sessions covering **Land**, **Marine**, and **Atmosphere** monitoring using data and services from Copernicus.

-# Copernicus Monitoring Service Workshop Series

-This repository contains code, scripts, and resources for hands-on sessions covering **Land**, **Marine**, and **Atmosphere** monitoring using data and services from Copernicus.

 ## Overview